deschler/django-modeltranslation/docs/modeltranslation/contribute.rst

 Please make sure that your code follows the `PEP 8`_ style guide.
 The only exception we make is to allow a maximum line length of 100.
 Furthermore your code has to validate against `pyflakes`_.
-It is recommended to use `flake8`_ which combines all the checks:
+It is recommended to use `flake8`_ which combines all the checks, and black for code formatting.

 .. code-block:: console

-    $ flake8 --max-line-length=100 modeltranslation
+    $ flake8 modeltranslation
+    $ black modeltranslation *.py

 The ``#NOQA`` mark added by `flake8`_ should be used sparsely.